TonyGreen9/Scene-Profiler/README.md

 4. Review the collected data in the tool's interface.
 Use the insights provided to optimize the respective elements of your scene.
 5. To clear the collected data and refresh the interface, click the `Clear` button.
 6. To access additional settings for the profiler, click the `Settings` button.
 Here, you can configure options such as including disabled objects, looking in sprite animations, and more.
+7. Click the `Modules` button to toggle the display of different profiling modules.

 ## Support